This Dungeon Fighter board game review was made after playing the game about 15 times.

 - The designers set out to make a dungeon crawler with a dexterity twist and they most definitely succeeded in marrying those two mechanisms.
 You have the dungeon crawl feel as you loot and beat the baddies, and you can’t beat the game without some serious dexterity skills.

 - There aren’t too many better WAHOOO! moments in board gaming than when you hit the bullseye with the hero icon showing, killing any monster instantly.
 In many games, this is your only chance of winning, so it is awesome when you pull it off!

-- Some people see Dungeon Fighter as being too difficult, but we love the challenge!
+- Some people see Dungeon Fighter as being too difficult, but I love the challenge!
 It’s not impossible, but it might take you a long time to beat it.
 That alone gives this game plenty of replay value (if you enjoy it, of course).

 - One underrated component in this game is the Monster Hitpoint board.
 It’s nice to be able to easily track each monster’s health on this board rather than taking away hearts or using dice.
 More games should include these types of boards/cards.